Attendance & Punctuality

 - The class with the most medals at the end of each half term are rewarded with a whole class event.

 - The school also encourages attendance on a termly basis by awarding individual pupils with 100% attendance gold, silver and bronze certificates.
 Those children at the end of the year with 100% attendance receive a trophy.
-The class with the most children in school on time receive the ‘Early Bird’ cup each week.

 - Individual Persistent Absentee children may also be involved in other incentive programmes throughout the year.